BS in Computer Science—Accelerated Degree Completion Program

 Program Curriculum (total 64 credits)

-The Accelerated Degree Completion Program comprises 16 required courses.
+Accelerated Degree Completion students must complete the following 16 courses (64 credits) to earn the BS in Computer Science degree.
 Please see the Course Listing for all course descriptions.

 - MET CS 232 Programming with Java